 Because we have limited resources, we have strategically determined to prioritize development of CTX-471 and CTX-8371 rather than other product candidates.
 This decision is based, in part, on the significant resources required for developing and manufacturing antibody therapeutics and bispecifics.
 To date, no regulatory authority has granted approval for an antibody therapeutic targeting CD137, also known as 4-1BB, as well as the target of CTX-471.
 Of note, several drugs targeting CD137 have been tested in early-stage clinical trials, and at least one of these drugs had severe side effects.
 It is possible that CTX-471 may have similar adverse effects, including toxicity, in humans.
-As a result, we may be foregoing other potentially more profitable antibody therapeutic resources toward particular product candidates or therapeutic areas may not lead to the development of any viable commercial product and may divert resources away from better opportunities.
+As a result, we may be foregoing other potentially more profitable antibody therapies or drugs with a greater likelihood of success.
+Our decisions concerning the allocation of research, development, collaboration, management and financial resources toward particular product candidates or therapeutic areas may not lead to the development of any viable commercial product and may divert resources away from better opportunities.
 Similarly, our potential decisions to delay, terminate or collaborate with third parties with respect to certain programs may subsequently also prove to be suboptimal and could cause us to miss valuable opportunities.
 If we make incorrect determinations regarding the viability or market potential of any of our current or future product candidates or misread trends in the oncology, autoimmunology or biopharmaceutical industry, our business, financial condition and results of operations could be materially adversely affected.
-As a result, we may fail to capitalize on viable commercial products or profitable market opportunities, be required to forego or delay pursuit of popurunities with other product candidates or other diseases and disease pathways that may later prove to have greater commercial potential than those we choose to pursue, or relinquish valuable rights to such product candidates for us or other royalty arrangements in cases in which it would have been advantageous for us to invest additional resources to retain development and commercialization ri
+As a result, we may fail to capitalize on viable commercial products or profitable market opportunities, be required to forego or delay pursuit of opportunities with other product candidates or other diseases and disease pathways that may later prove to have greater commercial potential than those we choose to pursue, or relinquish valuable rights to such product candidates through collaborati